suleymanyaman/SeeWord-/README.md

 via UI panel.
 The program, in certain time intervals like 15 minutes, sends you a Windows 10 notification, consisting of a random word, its meaning and the example sentence.

-As there's not a dedicated setup for now, you can add the script to the StartUp folder in windows manually.
+As there's not a dedicated setup for now, you can add the script to the StartUp folder in Windows manually.
 (On the condition that a MySQL server like Xampp is installed on your computer.)

 The updates to the projects will follow soon.